 The WEP applies only to a worker’s benefits.
 However, there may still be reductions in benefits for widows, widowers, and other survivors – but not because of the WEP.
 Another rule called the Government Pension Offset (GPO) affects spouses and survivors.
 Under the GPO, Social Security benefits are cut by two-thirds of a pension you receive from the job.
 (Only for jobs for which does not require you to pay Social Security taxes.)

 The laws and exceptions surrounding Social Security benefits and the WEP especially are complicated.
 You can talk to an experienced disability attorney for free and get answers that only apply to you.
-They’ll help you determine the WEP deductions will be made from your benefits.
+They’ll help you determine any WEP deductions from your benefits that may apply.
 They’ll also help with questions regarding survivor benefits.